ipython/traitlets/docs/source/config.rst

     just like Configurables, except they have a class method :meth:`~traitlets.config.SingletonConfigurable.instance`,
-    that returns the current active instance (or creates one if it does not exist). :class:`~traitlets.config.Application`s is a singleton.
+    that returns the current active instance (or creates one if it does not exist). :class:`~traitlets.config.Application` is a singleton.
     This lets
     objects easily connect to the current running Application without passing objects around everywhere.
 For instance, to get the current running